 Maize can be grown successfully in variety of soils ranging from loamy sand to clay loam.
 However, soils with good organic matter content having high water holding capacity with neutral pH are considered good for higher productivity.
 Being a sensitive crop to moisture stress particularly excess soil moisture and salinity stresses; it is desirable to avoid low lying fields having poor drainage and also the field having higher salinity.
 Therefore, the fields having provision of proper drainage should be selected for cultivation of maize.

 In India, maize is principally grown in two seasons, monsoon (kharif) and winter (rabi).
 Kharif maize represents around 83% of maize area in India, while rabi maize correspond to 17% maize area.

 In kharif season, crop is sown in month of May end to June corresponding with the onset of monsoon.
 In Rabi Season, the crop is sown in the months of mid-October – November.

 Spring crops are sown during late February to end of march.
 Plantation of baby corn can be done all the year round, except December and January.
 Kharif and rabi season are best for sweet corn sowing.

 Maize has emerged as one of the significant foreign exchange earners for India.
-According to the Ministry of Commerce & Industry, the export of maize touched an all-time high of USD 816.31 million in the first ten months of 2021-22 (April-January), already exceeding the USD 634.85 million achieved during the previous financial year.
+According to the Ministry of Commerce & Industry, the export of maize touched an all-time high of USD 1,023.46 million in the year 2021-22, previous year export value was USD 645 million.